 I was born in New York City.
 I studied mathematics at Manhattan College and Michigan State University and Administration at Teachers College of Columbia University.
 For almost forty years, I enjoyed a rewarding career in teaching and school administration.

 Since retiring from education I have been able to concentrate on photography.
 Mostly self-taught, I have enjoyed the guidance of helpful mentors.
 In recent years, I have studied with Elyse Shapiro at the Silvermine Guild of Artists in Connecticut.

 Photography is unique in its capacity to simultaneously document and challenge our perceptions of reality.
 Photography helps us challenge our way of seeing, perhaps to see what may have been unseen.
-I am guided in part by the writings of Viktor Schklovsky (1893-1984), a prominent member of the Russian Formalist School of literary criticism.
-For Schklovsky, the purpose of art is to make the familiar unfamiliar (ostranenie = “defamiliarization”) in order to view things in new ways, to perceive layers of reality hidden from our immediate view.
+My thinking reflects some ideas of Viktor Schklovsky (1893-1984), a prominent member of the Russian Formalist School of literary criticism.
+Schklovsky wrote that the purpose of art is to make the familiar unfamiliar (ostranenie = “defamiliarization”) in order to view things in new ways, to perceive layers of reality hidden from our immediate view (Art as Technique, 1917)

 Solo show: First Bank of Greenwich, January-February, 2016

 Private collections around the country and published in numerous magazines